ArmDeveloperEcosystem/kubearchinspect/README.md

 ## Installation

-You can directly download the `kubearchinspect` executable from the [releases page](https://github.com/ArmDeveloperEcosystem/kubearchinspect/releases).
+Pre-built binaries are available from the [releases page](https://github.com/ArmDeveloperEcosystem/kubearchinspect/releases), alternatively see the [Development Guide](DEVELOPMENT.md) for building locally.

 ## Running